Inspections, Compliance, Enforcement, and Criminal Investigations

 As a government employee of the FDA, as few limits as possible are placed on your interests and activities.
 Nonetheless, certain limitations are necessary to protect the interest of the government.
 These constraints are covered the Standards of Ethical Conduct for Employees of the Executive Branch.
 Consult with your supervisor if you have any questions or concerns in this regard.
 The Standards of Ethical Conduct for Employees of the Executive Branch can be found on FDA's intranet under the Office of Human Resources and Management Services' (OHRMS) ethics laws.

 As you work to advance the health and welfare of the public, seek to maintain the highest standards of ethical conduct.
 The essence of good government is the personal responsibility that each public servant feels for the public trust he/she holds.
-You are responsible for complying with the regulations, obtaining advice from your supervisor, personnel or , and when required, obtaining advanced approval for certain outside activities.
+You are responsible for complying with the regulations, obtaining advice from your supervisor, personnel or local administrative staff, and when required, obtaining advanced approval for certain outside activities.

 FDA employees must be persons of unrivalled integrity, and observe the highest standards of conduct.
 Because of FDA's special regulatory responsibility, its personnel must carry on the agency's business effectively, objectively, and without even the appearance of impropriety.
 Their actions must be unquestionable, and free of suspicion.